Eric-Muthemba/Hospital_inventory_and_billing_system/ReadMe.md

 ### Step 3: 🏃‍♂️ Running the Project

-- Development Mode: `docker-compose up --build`
+- Development Mode: `docker-compose up --build` to run the database

+#### Step 4: 🏃 follow the specific ReadMe in the  backend
+#### Step 5: 🏃 follow the specific ReadMe in the  frontend